 The obverse portrays the effigy of Queen Elizabeth II.
 The reason for picturing Her Majesty the Queen stems from Australia’s membership of the United Kingdom’s Commonwealth of Nations.
 By being a member of the Commonwealth, Australia has Queen Elizabeth II as its reigning constitutional monarch.
 Above the Queen’s effigy is the text “ELIZABETH II” and “AUSTRALIA”.
 Inscribed below the effigy is the denomination of the coin, and the designer’s initials “IRB” – Ian Rank-Broadley.

 The reverse displays a leaping tiger.
 Inscribed above it is the Chinese character for “tiger”.
-To the right is the year of mintage and below the tiger is the weight and purity of the coin.
+To the left is the year of mintage and below the tiger is the weight and purity of the coin.

 Each coin is is individually packaged in a hard plastic capsule at the Perth Mint.
 For bulk purshases, multiples of 20 are available in original factory packaging.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.